Are you planning a trip to Vancouver, British Columbia Canada? Keep scrolling for my 4-day Vancouver itinerary with kids and families!

 Vancouver with Kids: Day 3

-We headed straight to the West Coast Railway Heritage Park because my toddler really wanted to see the trains.
+We headed straight to the Railway Museum of British Columbia because my toddler really wanted to see the trains.
 It was even cooler than I imagined!
 Lots of stuff for kids and adults and the staff were really friendly.

 SEA TO SKY GONDOLA

 At the summit, you’ll find two different interpretive loop walking trails with stunning viewing platforms.
-There’s also the spectacular Sky Pilot Suspension Bridge, numerous hiking trails, rock climbing, and lots of hiking trails.
+There’s also the spectacular Sky Pilot Suspension Bridge, numerous hiking trails, and rock climbing.

-You’ll also see Robson Square, that features the Vancouver Art Gallery.
+You’ll also see Robson Square, which features the Vancouver Art Gallery.
 Every time we go, we always run into a street festival or event.
 We like to walk all the way to Gastown.